killermann/facilitator-cards/content/blog/using-ahaslides-for-virtual-facilitation-canning-the-brain-jam.md

 As soon as you start poking around the backend, I bet it’ll be lightbulb after lightbulb of ways this tool can help you.
 And if that’s the case, please [tell us](https://www.facilitator.cards/contact) about the ideas you’re most excited about!
 Maybe we can add to this list, or do a follow-up.

 And with that, I’ll leave you with this: 🤡.

+***

+Oh, and full (non-)disclosure: this Brain Jam / blog post was not sponsored by or affiliated with AhaSlides in any way; AhaSlides is just a cool technology that we were excited to learn about, and thought you all might benefit from learning about as well.